 Human Rights Watch (HRW), the New York-based watchdog, recently released a multimedia report in which it reveals 27 torture centres allegedly run by Syrian intelligence authorities.
-The organisation also claims to have identified commanders in charge of the acts as well as the agencies responsible.
+The organisation also claims to have identified the commanders and agencies that are responsible.
 In cities such as Idlib, Aleppo, Damascus and Homs, detainees have been brutally beaten and violated through systematic patterns of torture.

 “The intelligence agencies are running an archipelago of torture centres scattered across the country,” said Ole Solvang, emergencies researcher at Human Rights Watch.
 “By publishing their locations, describing the torture methods, and identifying those in charge we are putting those responsible on notice that they will have to answer for these horrific crimes.”